Last updated on April 23, 2019 by Liza Hawkins

 To say reading was a huge part of my childhood and fundamental in my path to an English degree, as well as integral in building my current reading and writing habits, would be an understatement.

-10 Books for Tweens They’ll Enjoy (and so Will You)
+10 Books for Tweens and Teens They’ll Enjoy (and so Will You)

 I’m always on the hunt for new fiction books to read, and these days I really enjoy stories that pull me into a different universe with ease, both in writing style and plot.
 So, I’ve found that the majority of recent books I’ve loved have been slotted squarely in the Young Adult Fiction category of the library.